mALAKa82973i/Fw5cwa6amSY/3YaW5/JUfM/fup/FG5hA1/education-innovation_2kCE_1747932964.md

   Finally, software patents pose a constant threat to the existence of any free program.
-We wish to make sure that a company cannot restrictive license from a patent holder.
-Therefore, we insist that any patent license obtained for a version of the library must be consistent with the full freedom of use specified in this license.
+We wish to make sure that a company cannot any patent license obtained for a version of the library must be consistent with the full freedom of use specified in this license.